 - After deworming 1 week

 - Chiropractor 1 week

-Please note that craniosacral therapy / massage never replaces veterinary care - if you suspect that your horse has a lameness or injury, go to a veterinarian.
+Please note that a treatment never replaces veterinary care - if you suspect that your horse has a lameness or injury, go to a veterinarian.

 Note!
 With laser treatment, the 96-hour waiting period applies before the competition

 If you choose craniosacral therapy (KS) for your horse, it is recommended that you avoid, among other things, deep wave therapy, shockwave treatment and chiropractic treatment at least 1 month after KS treatment.
 If you use KS for your horse for a long time, you should completely avoid these types of treatments as the horse's system is wide open and used to softer methods.

 The horse should be clean and dry, and free from fur shine / fly spray.
 The horse should not be ridden / worked before the appointment.
 If the muscles are warm, I do not get the same feeling when the blood flow has started.